 We may never be able to develop new marketable drugs or successfully commercialize a marketable drug or achieve profitability.
 To become profitable, we must succeed in developing and commercializing products that generate significant revenue.
 Revenue from the sale of any products or product candidate for which regulatory approval is obtained will be dependent, in part, upon the size of the markets in the territories for which we have or may gain regulatory approval, the accepted price for the product, the ability to obtain reimbursement at any price, the strength and term of patent exclusivity for the product, the competitive landscape of the product market, and whether we own the commercial rights for that territory.
 For example, even though VTAMA for the treatment of adults with plaque psoriasis has received regulatory approval in the U.S., we can provide no assurances that we will be able to achieve profitability based on sales in that indication alone or that we will be able to receive approval of and commercialize VTAMA in other indications or in other jurisdictions.
-Even if we achieve profitability would depress the value of our company and could impair our ability to raise capital, expand our business, expand our pipeline, market our products and, if approved, product candidates, and continue our operations.
+Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
+Our failure to achieve sustained profitability would depress the value of our company and could impair our ability to raise capital, expand our business, expand our pipeline, market our products and, if approved, product candidates, and continue our operations.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our shareholders' equity and working capital.